asomers/freebsd-src/README.md

 - [ ] Use Cargo's -Zbuild-dir feature, when that stabilizes, instead of CARGO_TARGET_DIR
 - [ ] Rename the vendor tree to vendor/rust, to allow for the possibility of components written in other languages.
 - [ ] Make should control the version of Rust used, rather than relying on PATH.
+- [ ] Install a Rust crate's tests, then execute them with Kyua.

 Problems
 ========